Skip to main content

 The Graph Middleware

 The Graph is a protocol for indexing and querying blockchain data from networks.
-It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Avalanche, etc. You can run it on your own blockchain nodes (both public and permissioned) and IPFS nodes.
+It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Avalanche, etc. You can run it on your own blockchain nodes (both public and permissioned).

 Using the Graph protocol, you can create subgraphs that define which blockchain data will be indexed.
-These subgraphs are defined in the smart contract set and deployed to the middleware.
 The middleware will then use these subgraphs to correctly index your smart contracts and expose a developer-friendly and efficient GraphQL API, allowing you to query the data you need.

-The middleware is fully preconfigured and integrated with the smart contract sets.
-We have some prebuild subgraph indexing modules, but you can build your own modules if you have a custom smart contract set.
+We have some prebuilt subgraph indexing modules included in the smart contract set, and you can build your own modules if you have a custom smart contract set.

 Before you start, make sure you are running:

-- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Avalanche, etc.)
+• An EVM-compatible network (Ethereum, Polygon, Hyperledger Besu, Avalanche, etc.)

 When the middleware is deployed, follow these steps to start using it: